Posted on

 How do I manage subscriptions through PayPal?

-Log into your business account, hover around until you spot “Manage Subscriptions,” and click on it.
+Log in to your business account, hover around until you spot “Manage Subscriptions,” and click on it.
 You’re in subscription central.
 From here, you can create new plans, peek at existing ones, or tweak things as needed.
 But here’s a pro tip: PayPal’s interface can be a bit tricky.
-Give Putler a try, it makes managing PayPal Subscriptions easier and offers extra features to simplify your tasks.
+Give Putler a try; it makes managing PayPal Subscriptions easier and offers extra features to simplify your tasks.

 Is PayPal good for subscriptions?